zzzprojects/learn-orm/tutorials/dapper-contrib/read-data.md

 # Read Data

 Most of the applications would perform the basic operation to retrieve data from the database and display the results.
+The **Dapper.Contrib** library provides `Get<T>(id)` and `GetAll<T>()` extension methods to retrieve data from the database and populate data in your object model.

 We have two tables in the database that contains the following data.

 <img src="images/database-setup.png" alt="Database data">